wcerfgba/jpreston.xyz/_posts/2020-09-30-beetroot-oat-lentil-burgers.markdown

 To make 8 burgers, combine:

-* 1-2 cups cooked beetroot, mashed
+* 1-2 cups or ~300g cooked beetroot, mashed
-* 1 cup raw oats
+* 1 ½ cup raw oats
 * 2 cups cooked red split lentils

 To cook the lentils, I start with 1 cup of raw lentils, add 1 1/2 cups water, bring to a boil, and then reduce to a low simmer for 20 minutes or until soft.
 You can cook the lentils until they go mushy, since everything will get mashed and mixed together anyway.
 Since there is not a lot of water for the lentils, some may get stuck to the bottom of your pan, but if you turn the heat off and let them cool for a while then you will be able to scrape everything off.
 Just make sure to stir a few times while cooking to prevent burning.